Sreekanthsectester/BuggyCarRating-Sree/README.md

 # Test Directions for "Buggy Car Rating" Application

 ## **About the project**
 This project includes manual and automation testing of Buggy Car Rating application https://buggy.justtestit.org/.
-Instruction to run the fucntional automation test suite and non functional testing using Jmeter tool.
+Instruction to run the fucntional automation test suite uisng selenium and non-functional testing using Jmeter tool.

 ## Test Artificates for Manual Testing: